WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

 	> **Note:** The worker process will try to get a message from the queue every 10 seconds using the **GetMessage** method.
-If there are messages in the queue, it will show them in the Compute Emulator log.
+If there are messages in the queue, they will be shown them in the Compute Emulator log.

 1. Press **F5** to run the application.
-Once the browser is opened, upload a new image.
+Once the browser has opened, upload a new image.

 1. Open the **Compute Emulator**.
 To do so, right-click the Windows Azure icon tray and select **Show Compute Emulator UI**.